Skip to content

 Are there grants specifically for Alaska seafood and fishing businesses?

 The CDC/NIOSH Commercial Fishing Occupational Safety Research cooperative agreement provides $150K–$975K for safety research in the commercial fishing industry — for-profit fishing businesses are eligible to apply for or partner on these awards.
+The NOAA Saltonstall-Kennedy Fisheries Grant Program ($25,000–$500,000) funds fisheries research and development projects.
 USDA Rural Development's B&I guaranteed loans are a strong capital access option for seafood processors in rural Alaska communities.
 Alaska Seafood Marketing Institute (ASMI) also provides market development support for exporters, and Alaska STEP reimbursements apply directly to seafood trade show attendance in Asian markets.

 What federal R&D grants are available to Alaska clean energy companies?

-DOE's Office of Energy Efficiency and Renewable Energy (EERE) issues competitive funding opportunities throughout the year covering microgrids, renewable energy, and energy storage — all directly relevant to Alaska's high-cost energy communities.
-DOE ARPA-E funds unconventional energy technology R&D. NSF SBIR Phase I (up to $305K) and Phase II (up to $1M) are open to any technology sector, including clean energy.
-The DOE Advanced Nuclear Licensing Cost-Share program is relevant to Alaska companies working with next-generation reactor designs.
+DOE's Office of Energy Efficiency and Renewable Energy (EERE) issues competitive funding opportunities throughout the year ($500K–$20M+ per award) covering microgrids, renewable energy, and energy storage — all directly relevant to Alaska's high-cost energy communities.
+DOE ARPA-E's IGNIITE program funds unconventional energy technology R&D. NSF SBIR Phase I (up to $305K) and Phase II (up to $1M) are open to any technology sector, including clean energy.
+The DOE Advanced Nuclear Energy Licensing Cost-Share program is relevant to any Alaska community evaluating next-generation reactor designs as an alternative to diesel-based rural power.
 Contact the Alaska SBDC for free assistance identifying and applying to these federal programs.